Zycrasion/quecto/README.md

 tests is because i want to know when something breaks before i start implementing new features.

+## What's happening right now?
+I'm replacing the parser / tokeniser into it's own pipeline managed by a seperate crate.
+I will be developing this crate.

 ## Name
 It's a metric prefix, representing 10 to the power of -30.